 9. What’s Not To Love?

-I’ll cop to one “con” for this list of pros, but you might have already guessed it – at a mere fraction of the price of a custom shower, there has to be something wrong with hydrotherapy shower panels, right?
-Well, yes and no. The biggest “problem” is inherent in the design: because all the shower heads are located in a single vertical line, you don’t get quite the same all-encompassing, 360 degree water-fest with your shower panel that you would with a custom shower.
-Some shower panels address this problem somewhat with sprayers or additional shower heads that extend to either side of the panel to create an arc of sprayers, but even with that the effect isn’t quite the same.
+I’ll cop to one “con” for this list of pros, but you might have already guessed it.
+At a mere fraction of the price of a custom shower, there has to be something wrong with hydrotherapy shower panels, right?
+Well, yes and no. The biggest “problem” is inherent in the design.
+Because all the shower heads are located in a single vertical line, you don’t get quite the same all-encompassing, 360 degree water-fest that you would with a custom shower.
+Some shower panels address this problem with additional shower heads on either side to create an arc of water.
+But even with that, the effect isn’t quite the same.
 As well, the flip side of a hydrotherapy shower panel’s (relative) environmental friendliness is that the lower volume of water used means you have less water pelting you at once while you’re using it.

-That said, if you’re dying for a spa-style shower experience but don’t have the budget or desire to do a full scale remodel, hydrotherapy shower panels are an excellent alternative, with nearly all the same features and capabilities of a built in custom shower without any of the expenses or inconveniences of installing one.
+That said, if you’re dying for a spa-style shower experience but don’t have the budget for a full scale remodel?
+Hydrotherapy shower panels are an excellent alternative, with nearly all the same features and capabilities of a built in custom shower without any of the expenses or inconveniences of installing one.